minershive/hiveon-kb/guides/security_rem.md

 ---
-title: Security reminder
+title: Security Reminder
 ---

-## Security reminder
+## Security Reminder
 If you have received notifications about wrong password logins:

 - Yes, botnets are scanning